Azure-Samples/storage-blob-resize-function-node-v10/README.md

 # Azure Storage Blob Trigger Image Resize Function in Node.js using the v10 SDK

 > IMPORTANT!
-This sample uses the older version of the Storage Blob SDK i.e. azure-storage.
-Please refer to the sample [storage-blob-resize-function](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/storage/storage-blob/samples/storage-blob-resize-function) that uses the latest version of the Storage Blob SDK i.e. [@azure/storage-blob](https://www.npmjs.com/package/@azure/storage-blob) instead.
+This sample uses the version 10 of the Storage Blob SDK.
+Please refer to the sample [storage-blob-resize-function](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/storage/storage-blob/samples/storage-blob-resize-function) that uses the latest version of the Storage Blob SDK instead.

 This sample implements a function triggered by Azure Blob Storage to resize an image in Node.js.
 Once the image is resized, the thumbnail image is uploaded back to blob storage.